 Temperature

 If you use Heaters, ensure that you don’t keep them anywhere near the plants.
 As they dry out the air and the temperature might get too Hot for the Plants.
-Heaters dry up plants and plays havoc on humidity
+Heaters dry up plants and play havoc on humidity

 Humidity

 Humidity level goes down during winter.
-So misting your fitonias, begonias, calathias become very important.
+So misting your fitonias, begonias, calathias becomes very important.
 You may place small plants on Bathroom windows or any place you think might have humidity.
 If there is no place for the plants to have suitable humid conditions, you can buy a Humidifier.

 Avoid Fertilising